India Glycols Q1 FY26: Record Profits Soar, But What Does Its Bold Demerger Mean for Investors?

 Ennature Biopharma (EB) 51 57 -11.1%

-Let’s dissect the segmental EBIT performance:
+Let’s dissect the segmental EBIT performance for a clearer picture of profitability drivers:

 Segment Q1FY26 EBIT (₹ Cr.)
 Q1FY25 EBIT (₹ Cr.)
 Y-o-Y Growth (%) Q1FY26 % Margin Q1FY25 % Margin Margin Change (bps)